gcapes/swc-pr-tutorial/_episodes/03-update.md

 keypoints:
 - "Any changes to your feature branch in `origin` will be reflected in your PR automatically"
 ---
+## What happens next?
+After you have made your PR, the maintainers will receive an email notification, and will review your PR.

+For small PRs (e.g. fixing typos) your PR may be merged without any discussion.

+Sometimes a PR is out of the scope of the lesson, or inappropriate for inclusion, and the PR will be closed with an explanation from a maintainer.

+However, for more complicated PRs, there will likely be a review stage and/or general discussion about your proposal.
+This all happens on GitHub, and is typically between the maintainers and the submitter of the PR, but anyone is welcome to join the conversation.
+Often changes will be requested, and you will need to update or add to your PR.

+## Adding to your PR
 So you've made your PR, but changes have been requested.
 How do you make them?

 Let's take a look at the recent history of your git repository.